How to sign up for the 2027 London Marathon: The ballot for next year's race is now open

 (Image credit: Connect Images / Getty Images)

-Whether you missed out on a space this year, or you just really like running the event as a yearly tradition, get ready for Friday 24th April because that’s when the ballot opens.
+Whether you missed out on a space this year, or you just really like running the event as a yearly tradition, you can now sign up to get your jog on.

 Clearly, April is the month of the runner, as the 2027 ballot date comes just two days before the 2025 marathon date on Sunday 26th.
 The iconic race attracts around 60,000 runners a year, with the ballot entries going into millions.
 The race route itself is a fairly scenic trot around some of London’s most iconic landmarks and historic stretches, kicking off around Blackheath snaking past Tower Bridge, through Canary Wharf, and finishes in front of the gorgeous if impressive backdrop of Buckingham Palace.